Snow White Bristlenose Pleco (Ancistrus sp.), 15cm

 Overfeeding causes ammonia spikes, cloudy water, and bacterial problems.
 Plecs are messy eaters, so excess food trapped under wood can quickly damage water quality.

-If you have ever searched what does a siamese algae eater look like or compared siamese algae eater fish size with plecs, the Super Red Long Fin Bristlenose is visually very different.
 This fish has the classic broad loricariid body, sucker mouth, armoured plating, and low-slung posture of a true pleco, but with dramatically extended fins that trail elegantly as it moves.
-Adult size reaches around 15 cm, making it a practical alternative to a large pleco for sale uk that may outgrow average tanks.
+Adult size reaches around 15 cm, making it a practical alternative to a large pleco for sale UK that may outgrow an average tank.
 That also makes it a realistic pleco for small aquarium choice compared with giant species, provided the aquarium still meets the 80-litre minimum.

-The body colour ranges from warm orange-red to deeper rusty red, often intensifying with maturity, good diet, dark substrate, and low stress.
+The body colour ranges from warm orange-red to deeper rusty red, often intensifying with maturity, a good diet, dark substrate, and low stress.
 Males usually develop more pronounced facial bristles, especially across the snout, while females tend to have fewer and shorter bristles around the mouth edge.
-Hobbyists asking how to tell if a siamese algae eater is male or female, siamese algae eater male and female, siamese algae eater male vs female, or siamese algae eater male vs female pictures are usually dealing with a species where sexing is less obvious.
-In bristlenose plecs, adult sexing is much easier once mature.
+In bristlenose plecs, adult sexing is much easier than in many other catfish once the fish has matured.

-Our photos show the flowing finnage and rich colour that make this fish stand out in planted aquariums and wood-heavy catfish displays.
-The image pleco-for-sale-uk.webp is especially useful for customers comparing Super Red Long Fin Bristlenose Pleco with other fish in mixed communities or deciding between this fish and a gold spotted dwarf pleco for sale uk listing.
+The flowing finnage and rich colour make this fish stand out in planted aquariums and wood-heavy catfish displays, and it sits comfortably alongside peaceful community fish in a mixed tank.
 If you want a bristlenose with extra movement and visual presence, this long-fin red form is one of the most attractive options available.

 Small to medium peaceful community fish are ideal.
 Good pleco companions include Corydoras, peaceful tetras, hatchetfish, pencilfish, gouramis, and many dwarf cichlids.
 If you enjoy pleco-focused displays, consider other species in separate suitable tanks or larger specialist systems such as the Lemon Bristlenose Pleco - Ancistrus Sp., Long Fin Guama Bristlenose Pleco, L226 Iquitos Tiger Pleco - Panaqolus, or L114 Leopard Cactus Pleco - Pseudacanthicu.